NNPDF/nnpdf/doc/sphinx/source/tutorials/closureestimators.rst

 will cause ``vp-comparefits`` to use a special closure comparison report which compares to closures for the statistical estimators above.

-care should be taken that both of the closure tests being compared have used the same level 1 pseudodata, or the closure test estimators might not make sense.
+care should be taken that both of the closure tests being compared were fitting pseudodata which had the same level 1 shift applied to the same underlying law.
+Clearly the closure test estimators have some underlying dependence on these.
+To ensure this, check that both fits have a matching ``fakepdf`` key and ``filterseed``, additionally the fits should have been ran during a time window within which the data generation algorithm was not modified.